-Fulton County may require a fingerprint and records check of any applicant who has accepted an offer of employment.
-Prior to conducting any fingerprint and records check about an applicant, Fulton County shall provide standard written notification advising the applicant that, upon his or her written consent, Fulton County will conduct such an inquiry.
+Fulton County may require a fingerprint and records check of any applicant who has accepted an offer of employment or promotion.
+An Appointing Authority may require a fingerprint and records check of current employees on a Department-wide basis in periodic intervals if established in a written supplemental departmental procedure.
+Prior to conducting any fingerprint and records check about an applicant/employee, Fulton County shall provide standard written notification advising the applicant/employee that, upon his or her written consent, Fulton County will conduct such an inquiry.

-The Appointing Authority of the hiring department shall make a final hiring or promotion decision after reviewing the results of the fingerprint and records check and consulting with the Personnel Department and/or the Office of the County Attorney.
+The Appointing Authority shall make a final hiring, promotion or retention decision after reviewing the results of the fingerprint and records check and consulting with the Department of Human Resources Management and/or the Office of the County Attorney.
 If after conducting a fingerprint and records check the Appointing Authority makes an adverse employment decision, including, but not limited to, the refusal, rescission, or revocation of a conditional offer of employment, or termination of employment, Fulton County must, within a reasonable period of time, not to exceed thirty days:

-- Notify the applicant of the adverse employment decision; - Provide the applicant with a photocopy of the results of the criminal history inquiry, indicating the particular conviction(s) that relate(s) to the position's responsibilities; and - Take any additional steps as may be required by applicable law.
+- Notify the applicant/employee of the adverse employment decision; - Provide the applicant/employee with a photocopy of the results of the criminal history inquiry, indicating the particular conviction(s) that relate(s) to the position's responsibilities; and - Take any additional steps as may be required by applicable law.